dialectic-admin/LS-bot/cron_lambda_opensearch/README.md

-# Dialectic Vector Indexing System
+# Learning Snippets Vector Indexing System

-A system for processing, embedding, and indexing educational content in OpenSearch to power the vector search capabilities of the Dialectic Snippet Bot.
+A system for processing, embedding, and indexing educational content in OpenSearch to power the vector search capabilities of the Learning Snippet Assistant bot.

 ## System Overview